Scarborough Athletic F.C.: Media

 Commentary on Scarborough Athletic games is broadcast on This is the Coast.
 Commentary was previously broadcast on the online platform of another local radio station, Yorkshire Coast Radio until this was absorbed into Greatest Hits Radio in September 2020.

+Scarborough Athletic’s media team is supported by a group of volunteer photographers.
+For the 2024–25 season these include Chris Walker, John Westgarth, Zach Foster and Rhys O’Callaghan amongst others.

 Reserve team

 A reserve team existed from June 2008 until October 2014 when lack of player availability lead to the reserves withdrawing from all competition early in the 2014–15 season.
 The reserves played in the Humber Premier League and were promoted from the First Division to the Premier Division (as runners up) in the 2012–13 season.
-Home games were played at Rotsea Lane, Hutton Cranswick, East Riding of Yorkshire, the home of Hutton Cranswick United FC from formation until the end of the 2009–10 season and then from 2010–11 onwards at the Community Sports Club complex in Filey, North Yorkshire.
+Home games were played at Rotsea Lane, Hutton Cranswick, East Riding of Yorkshire, the home of Hutton Cranswick United FC from formation until the end of the 2009–10 season and then from the 2010–11 season onwards at the Community Sports Club complex in Filey, North Yorkshire.

 It was announced on social media on 3 July 2022, that the Reserves side would be reforming to assist manager Jono Greening in managing his squad for Scarborough's first season in the National League.
 The newly formed reserve team will be playing in division one of the Humber Premier League for the 2022–23 season and will be playing from Filey Community Sports Club.